 Scripture clearly teaches that prayers are answered.
-James 5:16 states that “the prayer of a righteous person is powerful and effective.”
+Sometimes the answer is “no”; sometimes the answer is “wait a while”; sometimes the answer is “yes,” as seen in James 5:16: “The prayer of a righteous person is powerful and effective.”
 Jesus taught His disciples that “if you remain in me and my words remain in you, ask whatever you wish, and it will be done for you” (John 15:7).
 First John 3:22 echoes this truth, saying that we “receive from him anything we ask, because we keep his commands and do what pleases him.”

 Scripture, moreover, is replete with stories of answered prayer.
 Elijah’s prayer for fire from heaven (2 Kings 1:12), Hezekiah’s prayer for deliverance (2 Kings 19:19), and the apostles’ prayer for boldness (Acts 4:29) are just three examples.
 Since these accounts were written by eyewitnesses to the events, they constitute clear evidence of answered prayer.
 One might, of course, counter that Scripture does not present observable evidence in the “scientific” sense.
 However, no statement of Scripture has ever been conclusively disproved, so there is no reason to doubt its testimony.
 In fact, labeling some kinds of evidence as “scientific” and other kinds as “non-scientific” is a fuzzy and artificial distinction at best.
 Such a distinction can only be made a priori, i.e., prior to the evaluation of the data.
 In other words, the choice to evaluate the efficacy of prayer only in light of observable evidence is not a choice motivated by the data but by prior philosophical commitments.
 When this arbitrary restriction is relaxed, the biblical data speaks clearly for itself.